tock/tock/doc/wg/core/notes/core-notes-2021-05-28.md

 Leon: Is it possible for others to have others providing different boards?
 Jack: Idea is anyone from anywhere could spin up a PI with their target board, will listen for a _particular_ board in the Tock repo.

 Branden: Please share slide deck?
 Video?
+[Slides are located here](https://docs.google.com/presentation/d/1rWZU8UPYhbEYJ44ri1KKlzCbSIzo_eYPDP9AnRPs0DY/edit?usp=sharing)

 You can specify different Raspberry PIs for the same board by giving each board an ID